shirbenami/SSL-YOLO-SimCLR/README.md

   * Train set: **1,216** images with **22,806** labels
   * Validation set: **352** images with  **6,796** labels
   * Test set: **175** images with **3,208** labels
 * The self-supervised learning stage uses a larger dataset containing **47,043** unlabeled images, consisting of a mix of cars and background objects.
-This dataset enables the model to learn generalizable features without relying on labels.
+This dataset enables the model to learn generalizable features without relying on labels:
+  * Dataset split: 32930 train (70%), 7056 val(15%), 7057 test(15%)

 ## Project Structure